Donrwalsh/Shop/README.md

 ### TODO

+- Figuring out this bug with adding a Trunk column. . .
+I can't for the life of me to get it to retain what appears to be a working setup for pulling in multiple trunks from saved data.
+That works just fine, but when I try to add a new row the table loses coherence and input fields don't tie correctly to stuff and don't update the correct row.
+I have no clue why this is happening.
+(There is certainly something wonky with how I'm specifically referencing where to find input field values via the datatables-wrapped formControlName setup.)

 - Counter should write % boost to Energy column.

 - **Images + Remaining four columns on the furniture table.**